attackingzcash/attackingzcash.github.io/family-tree/index.md

 privacy-by-default use cases.
 This is sometimes calles "z2z" because sending to zaddrs is required and sending from a zaddr to a transparent address is not allowed.

+It is easy to see that ZClassic has been used as a base for many new source code and chain forks and that Komodo has creates a micro-universe of it's own run-time, such as Pirate, and source code forks, such as Hush v3.